-Wanting to ensure a bold design worthy of a model that carried both the "Ninja" and "H2" names, the prime styling concept chosen for the Ninja H2 was "Intense Force Design."
+Wanting to ensure a bold design worthy of a model that carried both the "Ninja" and "H2" names, the prime styling concept chosen for the Ninja H2R was "Intense Force Design."
 As a flagship for the Kawasaki brand, it required presence, and a styling that reflected its incredible performance.
 But the design is much more than cosmetic.
-While its edged styling certainly looks the part, the Ninja H2 also possesses a functional beauty: each piece of its bodywork was aerodynamically sculpted to enhance stability at high speeds; the cowling design also maximises cooling performance and heat dissipation, aiding in achieving the engine's incredible output; and the Ram Air duct is ideally positioned to bring fresh air to the supercharger.
-More than any motorcycle Kawasaki has built to date, the Ninja H2 is a showcase of craftsmanship, build quality and superb fit and finishright down to the high-tech mirroredfinish black chrome paint specially developed for this model.
+While its edged styling certainly looks the part, the Ninja H2R also possesses a functional beauty: each piece of its bodywork was aerodynamically sculpted to enhance stability at ultra-high speeds; the cowling design also maximises cooling performance and heat dissipation, aiding in achieving the engine's more than 300 PS output; and the Ram Air duct is ideally positioned to bring fresh air to the supercharger.
+More than any motorcycle Kawasaki has built to date, the Ninja H2R is a showcase of craftsmanship, build quality and superb fit and finishright down to the high-tech mirroredfinish black chrome paint specially developed for this model.
+Please see Introduction for the Ninja H2R naming story